cap-js/docs/java/outbox.md

 Service outboxedService = myCustomOutbox1.outboxed(service);
 ```

-The outboxed service should be cached, if it is frequently used as outboxing a service is an
+The outboxed service can be cached; caching them is thread-safe.
-expensive operation.
 Any service that implements the interface `com.sap.cds.services.Service`
 or an inherited interface can be outboxed.
 Each call to the outboxed service is asynchronous
 executed, if the API method internally calls the method `com.sap.cds.services.Service.emit(EventContext)`.